42Alena/ft_transcendence-ping-pong-website/docs/Alena_todo_done.md

 ## README
 		made changes in structure and corrected current status
 ## BACKEND
-	- add bcrypt to crypto hash ID: https://nodejs.org/api/crypto.html#cryptocreatehashalgorithm-options
+	- added bcrypt to crypto hash ID: https://nodejs.org/api/crypto.html#cryptocreatehashalgorithm-options
-	- add function for create and check hash password  with bcrypt
+	- added functions for create and check hash password  with bcrypt
+	-  ft session key encrypt

+### class User:
+		- declined DTO suggestion: using existing types/types.ts since the start of the project — in TypeScript you don’t need both types and interfaces
+		- added displayName, according UserMng module
+		- moved  from classe User  friends/blocks/match history in separate tables/services.
+		- userStatus changed to lastSeenAt( will do later for online/ offline)

+### class UserManager:
+	- moved  from classe User  friends/blocks/match history in separate tables/services.

+### /DTO
+	- declined /dto DTO suggestion: using existing types/types.ts since the start of the project — in TypeScript you don’t need both types and interfaces
+	- /dto can be removed

 ## FRONTEND